TimelessDavid/power-electronics-2025/Module 3 DC_DC Converters/module_3_info.md

 <div align="center">
   <img src="images/pwm-duty-cycle-waveforms.png" alt="PWM Generation and Current Waveforms" />
-  <p><i>Figure 4: PWM generation by comparison method and resulting inductor current waveforms showing continuous and discontinuous conduction modes.</i></p>
+  <p><i>Figure 3: PWM generation by comparison method and resulting inductor current waveforms showing continuous and discontinuous conduction modes.</i></p>
 </div>

-The duty cycle "k" is determined by the ratio of ON time to the total period (T): k = ton/T. This ratio directly controls the output voltage according to the relationship: Vout = k × Vin.
+The duty cycle (k) is determined by the ratio of ON time to the total period (T): k = ton/T. This ratio directly controls the output voltage according to the relationship: Vout = k × Vin.

 ### 5.2.
 Operating Modes and Current Waveforms